 A student returning from a LOA must resume training at the same point in the academic program that they began the LOA and complete the coursework started prior to the LOA.
-The returning student must be in compliance with the minimum technical standards required by the appropriate program.
+The returning student must meet the technical standards required by the appropriate program.
 The University will assess no additional institutional charges nor disburse any additional or subsequent financial aid proceeds until the student completes the coursework started prior to the leave of absence.